 Disney’s Spirit of Aloha Dinner show Price

-Please note that show will only cancel for temperatures falling below 50 Degrees.
+Please note that the show will only be cancelled for temperatures falling below 50 °F (10 °C).

 Because everything was served family-style, it was an all-you-care-to-eat event.
 As soon as our server noticed we had eaten all the chicken, she brought us another helping of chicken, without being asked.
 She said it was her Polynesian upbringing that required her to keep us feed and happy.